zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-json-fields.md

 </TabItem>
 </Tabs>

-In the above query, Milvus filters out entities where the `metadata` field has a category of `"electronics"` and a price below 150, returning entities that match these criteria.
+In the above query, Zilliz Cloud filters out entities where the `metadata` field has a category of `"electronics"` and a price below 150, returning entities that match these criteria.

 ### Vector search with JSON filtering{#vector-search-with-json-filtering}